Caltech Mourns the Passing of David G. Goodwin

 Goodwin also found time to court Frances Teng, an obstetrician-gynecologist at nearby Huntington Hospital, whose own parents had gotten married while postdocs at Caltech in the 1960s.
 Dave and Frances were married at the Athenaeum, Caltech's faculty club, in April 1993.

-At the turn of the millennium, Goodwin returned to the energy issues that had motivated him to become an engineer in the first place.
+Goodwin eventually returned to the energy issues that had motivated him to become an engineer in the first place.
 "He really pushed us to start teaching some energy-related courses in the early 2000s," says Vice Provost Melany Hunt, the Kenan Professor of Mechanical Engineering, and the executive officer for mechanical engineering at the time.
 This led to ME 122, Sustainable Energy Engineering, which Goodwin inaugurated in 2008.
 ME 122 lives on as the centerpiece of the Energy Science and Technology option, now renumbered EST/EE/ME 109 and renamed Energy: Supply and Demand.

 During that time Goodwin also collaborated on three major fuel-cell projects with Sossina Haile, professor of materials science and chemical engineering, in which he modeled the processes by which fuel molecules reacted with oxygen ions to produce electricity.
 "Dave was looking at it from a computational perspective, and we were looking at it from an experimental perspective," says Haile.
 "He pulled together all that we know from fundamental physics and chemistry to say, 'This is how the fuel cell works, and this is how to configure it so that it will actually deliver the power that you want.'
 Most people do a lot of parameter fitting and approximations, but he treated the problem in a very physics-based, solid way."